 The Bank maintains proper accounting records and the accompanying consolidated financial statements are in agreement therewith the financial date presented in the Board of Directors' report.
-We recommended that the General assembly of Shareholders approve these financial statements: Account of PricewaterhouseCoopers "Jordan" L.L.C.
+We recommended that the General assembly of Shareholders approve these financial statements.

+For and hehalf of Pricewaterhouse Coopers "Jordan" L.L.C.

-Amman - Jordan 2 February 2017
+Amman -